Founded in 1908, the Harvard Business School is one of the most prestigious educational institutions in the world.

 Campus-living helps create a close-knit community of students and is convenient enough to allow students to focus on academics.
 However, many other students live in areas around the campus no further than a 10-minute walk away.

-HBS’ MBA has dropped to the fourth place in FT’s 2017 worldwide MBA program
+HBS’ MBA has dropped to the fifth place in FT’s 2018 worldwide MBA program

-ranking, from the second place in 2016.
-It has been placed third by Business Insider and fourth by The Economist among global MBA programs.
+ranking, from the fourth place in 2017.
+It has been placed first by Business Insider and third by The Economist among global MBA programs.

 QS has rated the HBS the best b-school worldwide.
 Among US MBA programs, HBS has secured the “best” tag from US News and Bloomberg Businessweek and the “second-best” tag from Forbes.